goyoac/Getting-and-Cleaning-Data-Course-Project/README.md

 `run_analysis.R` contains all the code to perform the previous steps.
 Previously to run it, you need to decompress the zip file in the same directory as the script.

 ### CodeBook.md
 `CodeBook.md` describes the variables, the data, and any transformations or work performed to clean up the data

 ### TidyDataSet.txt
-`TidyDataSet.txt`  tidy data set with the average of each variable for each activity and each subject.
+`TidyDataSet.txt`  is the tidy data set with the average of each variable for each activity and each subject.